KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 > **TL;DR**: Bazzite is the gaming-centric version of Bluefin (GNOME) and Aurora (KDE Plasma), and all 3 are Universal Blue Fedora custom images intended for end users.

-[Bluefin](https://projectbluefin.io/) and [Aurora](https://getaurora.dev) are nearly identical outside of branding and desktop environment, but Bazzite strays away from both.
-All three are similar for desktop PCs and function similarly and share contributors between projects.
-Bluefin and Aurora target two audiences: individuals who want a maintenance-free Linux desktop experience and developers who work with containers (using the `-dx` images).
+[Bluefin](https://projectbluefin.io/) and [Aurora](https://getaurora.dev) are nearly identical outside of branding and desktop environment.
+Bazzite is a different image that shares similarities with both Bluefin and Aurora, and all three function relatively the same for desktop PCs and share contributors between projects.
+Bluefin and Aurora target two audiences:
+- Individuals who want a maintenance-free Linux desktop experience
+- Developers who work with containers (using their `-dx` images)

-Bazzite exclusively focuses on having an out of the box Linux gaming experience for desktop, HTPC hardware, and handhelds.
-Bazzite can be summed up as Bluefin and Aurora but tuned for PC gaming.
-All 3 are community-centric custom Fedora Atomic Desktop that is configured for their specific target audience, and for Bazzite specifically: PC gamers who want to use the Linux desktop as the alternative to Windows.
+Bazzite exclusively focuses on having an out of the box Linux gaming experience for desktop, HTPC hardware, and handhelds as a priority.
+Bazzite can be summed up as Bluefin and Aurora designed for PC gaming.
+Bazzite, Bluefin, and Aurora are community-centric custom Fedora Atomic Desktop that are configured for their specific target audience.
+Bazzite specifically targets PC gamers who want to use the Linux desktop as an alternative to Windows on a wide variety of hardware setups.

 ## Why are builds failing?